|

 Historical Figures: Queen Victoria

-Other Characters: Eli Potts; Edie McArdle;
+Other Characters: Eli Potts; Edie

-Major Sebastian 'Tiger' De Ville; James Wilson Booth
+McArdle; Major Sebastian 'Tiger' De Ville; James

-Senior; Arcadia Sailors; Arcadia
+Wilson Booth Senior; Arcadia Sailors; Arcadia

-Captain; Constable of the Tower; Duchess of Albion;
+Captain; Constable of the Tower; Duchess of

-Customers; Station Hotel Doorman; Young Couple;
+Silken Garter Customers; Station Hotel Doorman;

-Bellboys; Mr Chizzell; Wheel Tapper; Station Guard;
+Young Couple; Bellboys; Mr Chizzell; Wheel Tapper;

-Engine Driver; Fireman; Princess Alice; Cave Guards;
+Station Guard; Engine Driver; Fireman; Princess

-Official; Holyhead Officer; Businessman on Train;
+Alice; Cave Guards; Official; Holyhead Officer;

-Moriarty's Men; Bible Couple; Rookeries Girl; Mrs
+Couple; Rookeries Girl; Mrs McArdle; O'Hare;

-McArdle; O'Hare; Reilly; Mr Spooner; Osborne House
+Reilly; Mr Spooner; Osborne House Staff'; Albion's

-Staff'; Albion's Equerry; Mr Perkins; Royal
+Equerry; Mr Perkins; Royal Children; Princess

-Children; Princess Eleanor; Nannies; Royal Train
+Eleanor; Nannies; Royal Train Guard; Prince

-Guard; Prince Edward; Fisherman; Mrs Goose; Osborne
+Edward; Fisherman; Mrs Goose; Osborne House

-House Gardener; Maid; Kitchen Staff; Royal Marines;
+Gardener; Maid; Kitchen Staff; Royal Marines;

 Royal Dignitaries; Ryde Station Crowd; Ferry